firstandthird/wordpress-template-2022/README.md

   - Change the folder name to the client's name or an appropriate, project-specific title.
   - Replace mentions of `client_theme` and `client-theme` in the `functions.php` file.
   - Update the `Theme Name` and `Text Domain` in `style.css`.
+- In `tailwind.config.js`:
+  - Change the `clientTheme` constant to the folder's new URI.
 - On `package.json`:
   - Update the package `name` to be the client's theme slug.
   - Search `https://github.com/firstandthird/wordpress-template-2022` and replace it with the new repo's URL.